-DEFEND NASHVILLE: A Five-Part Community Empowerment Initiative
+DEFEND NASHVILLE is a Community Outreach & Empowerment Initiative

-If there are members of your organization or congregation who have had experience with the criminal justice system and would like to share their experiences, concerns, or ideas with the Public Defender office, we would be honored to add you as a stop on our Listening Tour.
+If there are members of your organization or congregation who have had experience with the criminal justice system and would like to share their experiences, concerns, or ideas with the Public Defender office, we would be honored to listen and partner with community solutions.
 Meaningful reform will never happen until we recognize that those who have suffered the most know best what needs to change.
-Our Metro Public Defender Dawn Deaner, along with some of our Nashville Defenders, will come to your community and invite members of the public to voice their concerns and share their ideas for change.
+Our Metro Public Defender Martesha Johnson, along with some of our Nashville Defenders, will come to your community and participate with the public to voice their concerns and share their ideas for change.

 Watch Our Clients, Ourselves

 The Our Clients, Ourselves initiative documents and collects the stories of the clients and staff of the Public Defender’s Office in order to humanize the people operating within the criminal justice and public defense systems.
 The goal of this initiative is to bridge the gaps in communication and understanding across the Nashville community.
+Share your story.

 In February 2016, the Our Clients, Ourselves initiative released a brief documentary.
 The issues raised and the stories told are still important today.